• Skip to primary navigation

 • Turn mixer to low speed and add the flour.
 Mix just until the flour is incorporated.

-2 ½ Cups All Purpose Flour
+2 ½ Cups All-Purpose Flour

 • Gather dough into a ball and flatten into a disk.
 Wrap with cling wrap and refrigerate for at least 1 hour.

-• On a lightly floured surface roll out the sugar cookie dough ⅛″ thick and cut it with a flower cutter.
+• Preheat the oven to 350°F/177°C. On a lightly floured surface, roll out the sugar cookie dough ⅛″ thick and cut it with a flower cutter.
 Gather scraps and reroll as needed.

 • Place the flower cookies in a 24-cup miniature muffin pan.
 Place one flower in every other muffin cup to give the cookies enough room so that they do not touch each other.
 Gently press the cookie dough into the pan so the cookie lines the inside of each muffin cup and the petals fan out on top of the pan.
 A 24-cup pan will hold 12 cookies.

-24 Peanut Butter Cups, 12 Marshmallows
+24 Peanut Butter Cups

-• Remove the cookies from the oven and immediately top each cookie with a peanut butter cup.
-After all of the cookies are topped with the peanut butter cup, place a marshmallow cut-side down on top of the peanut butter cup.
+• After all of the cookies are topped with the peanut butter cup, place a marshmallow cut-side down on top of the peanut butter cup.

 • Set oven broiler to low and broil the cookies just until the marshmallows are toasted.
 Watch carefully and turn pan as needed as marshmallows toast.
 This only takes a few seconds, so watch the cookies continuously.

-• Remove the cookies from the broiler.
+Remove the cookies from the broiler.
 Let cookies cool 2 to 3 minutes before removing them from the pan.

 • Repeat cutting flower cookie cups with the remaining dough.
 Bake and top as directed for a total of 24 cookies.
+Serve and Enjoy!

 Video